DevExpress/XPO/Tutorials/WinForms/Classic/implement-crud-functionality-with-xpo-objects.md

             UnitOfWork.CommitChanges();
             Close();
         } catch (LockingException) {
-            XtraMessageBox.Show(this, "The record was modified or deleted by another user.
-Please click the Reload button and try again.", "XPO Tutorial", MessageBoxButtons.OK, MessageBoxIcon.Stop);
+            XtraMessageBox.Show(this, "The record was modified or deleted.
+Click Reload and try again.", "XPO Tutorial", MessageBoxButtons.OK, MessageBoxIcon.Stop);
         }
     }
     ```